gromacs/gromacs/python_packaging/docker/README.md

     docker run --rm -t gmxapi/ci-mpich:${TAG}
     docker run --rm -t gmxapi/ci-mpich:${TAG} run_pytest_mpi
     docker run --rm -ti gmxapi/ci-mpich:${TAG} bash

+### Why venv?

+`venv` is the suggested and primary installation mode for the gmxapi Python package, so it is the most important installation mode to test.

+These scripts will ultimately be ported to as-yet-undefined GROMACS testing infrastructure.
+It seems equally plausible to have a single image with multiple Python installations as to have multiple Docker images, or that single-Python docker images would use some sort of Python virtualenv system to manage non-default Python interpreters.

+Since the installation, tests, and shell environment for post-mortem all use the "testing" user instead of "root", the venv provides a tidy place to work, avoids the need for the `--user` flag to `pip`, and gives us a convenient place to do `pip freeze` to get a known baseline of a working Python environment.

 #### Entry points